A2A Protocol: The Missing Piece That Makes AI Agents Actually Work Together

 Created by Google Cloud and donated to the Linux Foundation in June 2025, A2A lets agents built on different frameworks communicate, delegate tasks, and collaborate — without sharing their internal logic or memory.

 It's peer-to-peer.
-Agents work as equals, not master-slave.
+Agents work as equals, not in a master-slave hierarchy.
 They can:

-- Discover each other's capabilities via "Agent Cards" (JSON manifests)
+• Discover each other's capabilities via "Agent Cards" (JSON manifests, typically served at /.well-known/agent.json)

 A2A vs MCP: The Critical Distinction